CarGurus Header

 The CarGurus verdict

-The BMW i7 is a truly brilliant luxury car, whether you consider it next to petrol alternatives or in isolation with its closest electric rivals.
-For interior finish, technical wow-factor and occupant comfort, we rate it more highly than the Mercedes EQS which is itself quite extraordinary on these factors.
-Sure, the Tesla Model S is usefully cheaper and more efficient, but if you want a limo that’ll make a statement, it’s the Mercedes or BMW that you need to be looking to, and the BMW pips the Mercedes for wow factor – if only just.
+The BMW i7 is a truly brilliant luxury car, whether you compare it with petrol-powered alternatives or its closest electric rivals.
+For interior finish, technical prowess and occupant comfort, we rate it more highly than the Mercedes-Benz EQS, which is itself quite extraordinary on these factors.
+Sure, the (used-only) Tesla Model S is usefully cheaper and more efficient, but if you want a limo that’ll make a statement, it’s the Mercedes or BMW that you need to be looking at, and the BMW pips the Mercedes for wow-factor – if only just.

 However, the BMW is not as efficient as you might hope, and it’s not as practical as these alternatives.
-If it had a frunk for the cables, and better efficiency to match its arch nemeses from Mercedes, we’d have given it the full five stars.
-As it is, it’ll have to live with four stars, but by any standard, the BMW i7 has stepped up the luxury vehicle game.
+If it had a frunk for the cables, and better efficiency to match its key rival from Mercedes, we’d have given it the full five stars.
+As it is, it’ll have to live with four stars.
+Yet by any standard, the BMW i7 has stepped up the luxury vehicle game.

 Search for a BMW i7 on CarGurus